Comparing Folic Acid and Methylfolate for Fertility

 The most common type of NTD is spina bifida, which means “split spine” in Latin.
 It occurs when the neural tube fails to close completely, usually resulting in paralysis of the nerves below the affected area of the spinal cord.
 This condition can cause leg weakness or paralysis, as well as issues like bladder and bowel dysfunction.

-Folic acid has been added to grain and cereal products in the United States and Canada since 1998 due to its ability to prevent neural tube defects.
+Folic acid is more stable than folates found naturally in foods like vegetables because these folates stability are more variable.
+FA has been added to grain and cereal products in the United States and Canada since 1998 due to its ability to prevent neural tube defects.

 Methyfolate is the naturally occurring, biologically active form of folate.
 It can be utilized by the body without going through metabolic steps like folic acid.